 The black, orange and green lines track sales price fluctuations within the three single family residence (SFR) tiers in California’s largest cities.
+The dashed lines are first tuesday’s home price forecast.
 The blue line is the mean price trendline.
 The mean price trendline represents the historical equilibrium level to which property prices cyclically return.

 Grey bars indicate periods of recession.